Skip to main content

 }

-As you can see we can simply get the value for our setting by calling GetValue on the IMoBroSettings service and passing in our name we've defined in mobro_plugin_config.json.
+To retrieve the value for a setting, simply call the GetValue method on the IMoBroSettings service and pass in the name defined in mobro_plugin_config.json.

-More details on the IMoBroSettings service under Reference: Settings.
+For more details about the IMoBroSettings service, refer to Reference: Settings.

-Now since we're testing the plugin locally, there is no user that can configure the settings.
-So we need to adjust the Progam.cs as well and provide a value for our setting:
+Since we are testing the plugin locally, there won't be any users to configure the settings.
+Therefore, we need to update the Program.cs file and provide a value for the setting manually:

 Plugin.Example/Program.cs